shaniathomas894/Topic_Modeling_LDA/README.md

 #### Modeling

 The first parameter of the LDA model is the dictionary.
 Using the .Dictionary method, Gensim sweeps through the corpus, giving each token an ID.
 Secondly, the model needs a corpus which is a vector.
-Using the .doc2bow() method, gensim converts each document into a vector the size of however many unique tokens there are in the corpus.
+Using the .doc2bow() method, Gensim converts each document into a vector the size of however many unique tokens there are in the corpus.
 The corpus output is then a list of tuples.
 The last required parameter for model training is the number of topics.
 When training, I trained with 3-5 topics depending on topic overlap.

 I trained an LDA model on the entire corpus with posts from 2013-2022, then on the individual years of 2019, 2020, and 2021, I chose these years because 2019 is when the exponential increase began, and I was curious if the pandemic or other world events had an effect on the topics.
-I visualized the results of each model using pyLDAvis package.
+I visualized the results of each model using the pyLDAvis package.

 #### Reading the pyLDAvis